-The goals of the vertebroplasty surgical procedure are to stabilize the spinal fracture and to stop the pain caused by the fracture.
-Vertebroplasty is considered a minimally invasive surgical procedure because the procedure is done through a small puncture in the patient's skin (as opposed to an open incision).
+The goal of a vertebroplasty procedure is to stabilize the vertebral compression fracture to stop its painful movements.
+Vertebroplasty is considered a minimally invasive surgery because it is done through a small puncture in the skin instead of an open incision.
 A typical vertebroplasty procedure, described below, usually takes about 1 hour to complete.

-- Specially formulated acrylic bone cement is injected under pressure directly into the fractured vertebra, filling the spaces within the bone - with the goal of creating a type of internal cast (a cast within the vertebra) to stabilize the vertebral bone.
-(Figure 3)
+- PMMA, a specially formulated bone cement, is injected under pressure directly into the fractured vertebra.
+The bone cement fills the cracks within the bone to create a type of internal cast to stabilize the vertebral bone.

-- The needle is removed and the cement hardens quickly (about 10 minutes), congealing the fragments of the fractured vertebra and stabilizing the bone.
-(Figure 4)
+- The needle is removed and the cement hardens quickly (in about 10 minutes), congealing the fragments of the fractured vertebra and stabilizing the bone.

 - The small skin puncture is covered with a bandage.

-Shortly after the cement has hardened, the patient is free to leave the medical facility and can go home the same day.
-Patients are usually advised not to drive themselves home the day of the procedure, and may need to spend the night at a hotel in the area if they have to travel a long distance.
+After the post-procedure observation period is complete, the patient is free to leave the medical facility and can go home the same day.
+Patients are usually advised not to drive themselves home the day of the procedure, so a friend or family member may need to provide a ride.
 If the patient needs further observation after the procedure, is particularly frail, or will not have assistance at home, a short stay in the hospital may be recommended.

 Recovery from Vertebroplasty

-For the first 24 hours after vertebroplasty, bedrest is usually recommended.
-Activities may be increased gradually and most regular medications can be resumed.
-There may be some soreness for a few days at the puncture site which may be relieved with an ice pack.
+For the first 24 hours after vertebroplasty, bedrest or taking it easy at home is usually recommended.
+Activity levels may be increased gradually and most regular medications can be resumed.
+There may be some soreness for a few days at the puncture site that may be relieved with an ice pack.